 NOTE 1 Preservative types are described in Annex A. Final selection of the preservative depends on the type of storage

-(indoor, outdoor, sheltered), weather conditions, and atmospheric corrosion potential.
-Equipment datasheets and manufacturer’s instructions shall be reviewed to determine if there are specific preservative requirements.
+(indoor, outdoor, sheltered), weather conditions, and atmospheric corrosion potential..
 Refer to the notes in Annex A for additional details.

 NOTE 2 Use caution with soft-gasketed flanges.
-Soft gaskets may absorb water and corrode carbon steel flanges.
+Soft gaskets can absorb water and corrode carbon steel flanges.

 Verify that plugs and caps are in place, desiccants are unsaturated, and equipment is lubricated, as required.
 Nonmetallic (such as plastic) plugs and caps shall not be used.